barbalet/apesdk/README.md

 * From 2003-2009, it was used by Apple.
 * From 2005-2011, it was used by Intel.

+## Contact And Feedback

+Contact `barbalet at gmail dot com` if you have questions, feedback, or would like to collaborate.

+Join the [ApeSDK Discord server](https://discord.gg/sCXPWgv) for discussion and coordination.

+File bugs, requests, and trackable feedback in [GitHub Issues](https://github.com/barbalet/apesdk/issues).
+GitHub issue tracking requires signing in with a GitHub account or a Google account so you can receive progress updates on the issues you file.

 ### Simulations Combined

 The ApeSDK features a number of simulation components: